jonahseguin/Payload/README.md

 # Payload [![Actions Status](https://github.com/jonahseguin/Payload/workflows/Java%20CI/badge.svg)](https://github.com/jonahseguin/Payload/actions)
 *Fail-safe asynchronous profile caching via Redis &amp; MongoDB in Java for Spigot*

-**This README and the wiki documentation is currently out of date and needs to be re-written to reflect the new 2.0 re-write.**

 ## About

 **Payload aims to provide an all-in-one solution for the profile caching use cases that I've reused across so many of my plugins.**